eclipse/kuksa.val/doc/quickstart.md

 Using kuksa-client CLI

 ```
-docker run -it --rm --net=host ghcr.io/eclipse/kuksa.val/kuksa-client:master --port 55556 --protocol grpc --insecure
+docker run -it --rm --net=host ghcr.io/eclipse/kuksa.val/kuksa-client:master grpc://127.0.0.1:55556
 ```

 ### Docker desktop: Host networking not supported
 The examples above all used docker's `--net=host` option.
 That is quite convenient for development, as basically your containers "share" your hosts networking and there is no need for any port publishing.

 However when using Docker Desktop on Mac OS or Windows, [host networking is not supported](https://docs.docker.com/network/host/).